← Learn · Therapy Progress · 9 min read

 Therapy adds another layer.
 Your therapist may have a practice policy, an informed consent agreement, a telehealth policy, supervision requirements, professional obligations, or privacy concerns that matter even when a general recording rule sounds simple.

-The practical next step is not to guess.
+The practical next step isn't to guess.
 Ask your therapist directly and check the local rules that apply where you live.
-If you are recording because of a complaint, court issue, custody issue, safety concern, or dispute, speak with a qualified local legal professional before recording or sharing anything.
+If you're recording because of a complaint, court issue, custody issue, safety concern, or dispute, speak with a qualified local legal professional before recording or sharing anything.

 What to clarify before recording